-Biological Product: A prescription drug that is made from natural and living sources like animal cells, plant cells, bacteria, or yeast.
-Biological products are more complex than other drugs and cannot be copied exactly, so alternative forms are called biosimilars.
+Biological Product: A drug that's made from natural and living sources like animal cells, plant cells, bacteria, or yeast.
+Biological products are more complex than other drugs and can't be copied exactly, so alternative forms are called biosimilars.
 (See also "Original Biological Product" and "Biosimilar").

-Biosimilar: A biological product that is very similar, but not identical, to the original biological product.
+Biosimilar: A biological product that's very similar, but not identical, to the original biological product.
 Biosimilars are as safe and effective as the original biological product Some biosimilars may be substituted for the original biological product at the pharmacy without needing a new prescription.
-(See "Interchangeable Biosimilar").
+(Go to "Interchangeable Biosimilar").

-Brand name drug: A prescription drug that is made and sold by the company that originally made the drug.
+Brand name drug: A drug that's made and sold by the company that originally made the drug.
 Brand name drugs have the same ingredients as the generic versions of the drugs.
-Generic drugs are usually made and sold by other drug companies.
+Generic drugs are usually made and sold by other drug companies and are generally not available until the patent on the brand name drug has ended.